Bastian-Kass/UnityQuestPinchGrab/README.md

 # Work for future iterations

-Due to the natural motion when throwing an object, basing the velocity on only the last two positions of the hand may result in velocities that are 'pointing down'.
+* Due to the natural motion when throwing an object, basing the velocity on only the last two positions of the hand may result in velocities that are 'pointing down'.
 For better UX it would be interesting to store tha last 3-5 positions in a queue and weight them to determine a better trayectory for the throw.
+* For better UX, the 3D object used as trigger should be transparent and glowing to let the grabbed object be seen upon grab
+* Decide what happend on bad/poor hand recognition